steveking-gh/brink/README.md

 ### Step 4: Install Brink

 The previous build step created the brink binary as `./target/release/brink`.
 You can install the brink binary anywhere on your system.
-As a convenience, cargo provides an per-user installation as `$HOME/.cargo/bin/brink`.
+As a convenience, cargo provides a per-user installation as `$HOME/.cargo/bin/brink`.

     $ cargo install --path ./